nsklaus/amiwb/README.md

 it have "on-demand" and "conituous" render modes as options:
-- in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is still extremely reactive, with rendering frame time of 0.1ms , as soon as you just blink the FPS are climbing back up to reach up to target fps if need be).
+- in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is still extremely reactive, with average rendering frame time of 0.05ms, as soon as you just blink the FPS are climbing back up to reach up to target fps if need be).
 - in continuous mode it always render at the target fps, like 60 or 120fps.

-on general usage, for me: 20-40 windows opened, browser with 20 tabs or such, terminal with 3-8 tabs, the desktop usualy take 0-5% cpu time (with 0-2% being the majority.. simply said: it's >1% most of the time, roughly speaking). the filemanager 'workbench' can display very large directories instantly. i have a dir with 2000 books (epubs, very small files), workbench display that instantly with all the icons (def_icons), and i can scroll through them without any slowdowns or stuttering, coughing, sneezing or whatever. it just flows. workbench can show in "Icons" or "Names" modes and its windows can be made "spatial" or "lister".
+on general usage, for me: 10-20 windows opened, browser with 20 tabs or such, terminal with 3-8 tabs, the desktop itself usualy take between 0 and >1% cpu time. the filemanager 'workbench' can display very large directories instantly. i have a dir with 2000 books (epubs, small files), workbench display that instantly with all the icons (def_icons), and i can scroll through them without any slowdowns or stuttering, coughing, sneezing or whatever. it just flows. workbench can show files in "Icons" or "Names" modes and its windows can be made "spatial" or "lister".
-( spatial is: open a new window each time you open a dir lister is: reuse the same window, keep it, all the time ) icons being used can be customised very easily. you can make it all mwb, or all glowicons, for example. amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/` or in ~/.config/amiwb/icons/ and def_icons/ look too at file `~/.config/amiwb/amiwbrc` for settings..
+( spatial is: open a new window each time you open a dir. lister is: reuse the same window, keep it, all the time ) icons being used can be customised very easily. you can make it all mwb, or all glowicons, for example. amiwb scans `/usr/local/share/amiwb/icons/def_icons/` at start. files like "def_zip.info" or "def_mp3.info" are automatically picked up and will be used as default icon for the filetype. and it looks for iconify icons in  `/usr/local/share/amiwb/icons/` or in ~/.config/amiwb/icons/ and def_icons/ look too at file `~/.config/amiwb/amiwbrc` for settings..